Local Engagement with International Economic Law and Human Rights

 Locate the Document

-Ljiljana Biuković, "Transparency Evolution: More than the Right to Know" in Ljiljana Biuković & Pitman B Potter eds, Local Engagement with International Economic Law and Human Rights (Cheltenham: Edward Elgar Publishing Ltd, 2017) 57.
+Ljiljana Biuković, "Transparency Evolution: More than the Right to Know" in Ljiljana Biuković & Pitman B Potter eds, Local Engagement with International Economic Law and Human Rights (Cheltenham: Edward Elgar Publishing Ltd, [forthcoming in 2017]) 57.